SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_ulp_gpio/readme.md

 Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:

 1. Compile and run the application.
-2. By default, ULP GPIO 2 (LED0) toggles during power transition from PS4 -> PS2 and PS2 -> PS4.
+2. By default, ULP GPIO 2 (LED0) or GPIO 10 (LED0) on Si915 board toggles during power transition from PS4 -> PS2 and PS2 -> PS4.
-3. Connect logic analyzer to ULP GPIO 2(F10) on WPK board to observe toggle state.
+3. Connect logic analyzer to ULP GPIO 2(F10) / GPIO 10(F10)  on WPK board to observe toggle state.
 4. After successful program execution the prints in serial console looks as shown below.

   >![output](resources/readme/output_ulp_gpio.png)